- Customer Care Center

 One of the challenges when testing the longitudinal control system, ACC is measuring precisely the relative position and velocity between two or more vehicles (sheer in/out manoeuvres).
 But the most important feature for gaining high-quality measurement data is perfect synchronization of all signal sources.

-Also driving robotics are needed to control the longitudinal and lateral movement of the vehicles during test.
-DEWETRON’s ability to acquire input signals from all sources synchronized is essential for the accuracy and the comparability of the data.
+In addition, driving robotics is needed to control the longitudinal and lateral movement of the vehicles during the test to ensure the repeatability of the test.
+DEWETRON’s mixed signal approach to acquire synchronized input signals from all sources is essential for the accuracy and the comparability of the data.

 The main goal of FCW tests is to measure when the driver is warned of an imminent crash, as the warning might be available on the CAN bus much earlier than the acoustic/haptic warning.